 In addition to record-breaking score increases, we offer the most technologically advanced teaching methods.
 In 2005, we introduced the first tablet lessons at NYU.
 Tablet lessons enable our students to watch a problem being solved directly on the pages of the LSAT.
 The recordings of these live classes generated the first online digital LSAT course, and today we have a library of over 400 recorded sessions that include the fastest solutions to the hardest LSAT questions ever written.

-REAL PEOPLE: Binary Solution graduates another stellar class of law candidates
+REAL PEOPLE: Binary Solution graduates 23 years of stellar law school candidates

-For the last 20 years over 6000 people have applied our solution, and the results have been consistently remarkable.
+Since 1991, over 6000 people have applied our solution, and the results have been consistently remarkable.
 We are proud of our students and thankful to have grown almost exclusively through their enthusiastic and unsolicited referrals.
-Here are some of this year's success stories.
-The mean improvement of the following group of recent graduates is 16.25 LSAT points:
+Here are some of this our success stories.
+The mean improvement of the following group of graduates is 16.25 LSAT points:

-- After scoring a 173 on the December 2010 LSAT, William R will be entering Harvard's JD-MBA program in the Fall of 2012, thus making him one of the few people to be picked by Harvard three times
+- After scoring a 173 on the LSAT, William R was accepted to Harvard's JD-MBA program , thus making him one of the few people to be accepted by Harvard three times

-- Emily K, a Barnard graduate, scored a 170 on the October 2010 LSAT and will be attending NYU Law School in the Fall of 2011
+- Emily K, a Barnard graduate, scored a 170 on the LSAT and will be graudating NYU Law School

-- David B from SUNY Plattsburgh scored 160 in the December 2010 LSAT (up from a 144), and was offered approximately $200K in merit scholarships (even though his average is barely a 3.0).
-David will be entering Brooklyn Law School in the Fall of 2011
+- David B from SUNY Plattsburgh scored 160 on the LSAT (up from a 144), and was offered approximately $200K in merit scholarships (even though his average is barely a 3.0) from Case Western, CUNY and other schools.
+He eventually attanded Brooklyn Law School

-- Daniella J received a 166 on the December 2010 LSAT and was awarded a merit-based scholarship to attend NYU Law School
+- Daniella J received a 166 on the and was awarded a merit-based scholarship to attend NYU Law School

-- Julian E from NYU scored a 173 on the June 2011 LSAT and will be applying this year
+- Julian E from NYU scored a 173 on the LSAT and will be staying at NYU for LAw School

-- Super Siblings: two members of this year's class who gained admission to Harvard & NYU Law School, had sisters who took our course and graduated from Harvard & Columbia Law School-- we commend this tradition of excellence!
+- Super Siblings: two alums of our program who gained admission to Harvard Law & NYU Law School, were sisters who graduated from NYU and Howard.

 LSAT is a Registered Trademark of the Law School Admission Council (LSAC).
 Use of the term LSAT does not imply that LSAC has endorsed the use of any preparatory program.